csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 * synchronous JS defined after CSS is blocked on CSSOM construction, and;
 * synchronous JS blocks DOM construction…

-then—assuming no interdependencies—which is faster/preferred?
+then — assuming no interdependencies — which is faster/preferred?

 * Script then style;
 * style then script?